Type 2 Diabetes Guide

 What is an A1C Test?

 The hemoglobin A1C test is a simple blood test that measures the average level of glucose in your blood over the last three months.
 Hemoglobin is a protein in our red blood cells, and small amounts of glucose will naturally bond to it.
 The A1C test measures the amount of this hemoglobin bonded with glucose.
-You may already be familiar with a fasting blood glucose test which measures your blood sugar levels after you don't eat for 8 to 12 hours.
+You may already be familiar with a which measures your blood sugar levels after you don't eat for 8 to 12 hours.
 With the A1C test, you do not need to fast because what you eat on the day of the test won't affect the results.

 Why Measure A1C?